Ruan-pysoft/ministdlib/README.md

 For now, if it doesn't run on your computer, good luck.
-I might come back if you contact me or I might not, but you're probably better of trying to fix it yourself.
+I might come back if you contact me or I might not, but you're probably better off trying to fix it yourself.

 This is NOT COMPLETE,
 and the api is NOT STABLE,